Bedrocan International recently received a licence to again produce cannabis in Canada.

 “We are thrilled to be coming back to Canada,” said Erkelens.
 “We look forward to serving patients in Canada and positively impacting the Canadian healthcare landscape.”

 A previous legal settlement between Bedrocan and Canopy Growth prevented the former from doing business in Canada until Jan.
 1, 2020.
-The company says they had always had plans to return to the Canadian market following the lifting of that agreement early in 2019.
+The company says they have always had plans to return to the Canadian market following the lifting of that agreement early in 2019.

 In a post earlier this year, the company said medical cannabis patients in Canada have continued to face challenges with access.
 The company also recently announced a new high-CBD variety, Bedrolina, produced primarily at its new facility in Denmark.